Registration

 Library Requirements

 We allow a limited use of external open source dependencies, preferably with source code included in the submission.
-If you need to install software on the target platform, please contact the organizers in advance, and we will try to figure out whether it is possible.
+If you need to install software on the target platform, please contact the organizers in advance, and we will ask the optil.io team if it is possible.

 Sequential Requirement